Avmb/lowrank-gru/README.md

 Requires Theano: http://www.deeplearning.net/software/theano/

-The file fftconv.py is derived from Theano and is therefore under Theano licence.
+File fftconv.py is derived from Theano and is therefore under Theano licence.
 This file is needed only for the baseline uRNN model and not for out Low-rank GRU and Low-rank plus diagonal GRU models.